bashovski/stampede/README.md

 ## Mails

 - Stampede comes with its own Mail module.
-It utilizes SendGrid to provide easily customizable dynamic templates and make mail sending easier than never before.
+It utilizes SendGrid to provide easily customizable dynamic templates and make mail sending easier than ever before.

 ```javascript
 import Mail, { MailSenderRecipient } from './lib/Mail.ts';